Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 *“...Okay, darling.
 If you’re sure.”*

 “*Madre de dios*, Charlotte!”
 Ava laughed.
-She caught Gyotin’s eye---he was making an urgent encouraging gesture. “...Look, seriously?” she said, “I love you.
+She caught Gyotin’s eye - he was making an urgent encouraging gesture. “...Look, seriously?” she said, “I love you.
 You’re my very best friend and I’m grateful for everything you do for me.
 That’s what I wanted to tell you.”

 There was a long silence and then a familiar kind of watery laugh. *”Oh, Ava… thank you.
 I actually really needed to hear that.”*